FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation_without_tars.md

 注意:

-- Modify the internal 'tars' listening port of the service.
+- Modify the listening port of 'tars' inside the service.
 You can modify the configurations of 'config.toml', '[[agency.group]] [[agency.group.node]] tars _ listen _ ip' and 'tars _ listen _ port' during build
-- Five consecutive ports must be allocated to the node service.
+- The node service needs to allocate five consecutive ports.
 The range is [tars _ listen _ port, tars _ listen _ port+4], please note the port conflict

 ```shell
 [[agency.group]]